Football Official

 Uhhh, yes!
 You pick him up?
 That's holding even without a rulebook.
 And tossing him like that?
 Could easily be called a personal foul or unnecessary roughness.
 Shows you what TV guys know.

-Asked by Catch 22 about 10 years ago
+Asked by Christina over 10 years ago